nikloynes/flight_prices_trends/README.md

 - install all python dependencies: `pip install -r requirements.txt`

 ### TO DO
-new issues:
-- we have a problem with parsing baggage options - for instance, jet blue basic economy only returns 4 list elements for price and baggage, which ends up with us losing these flight options entirely
-- maybe we're not getting enough options? sometimes, we on;y have one airline. we want a bit more for that kind of stuff. maybe we can increase what we get somehow, in the sense of diversity of airlines?

-- test different journey options
-    - ~~test `multi_city` journeys~~
-    - test `city_options` journeys
-- add airport parsing
-    - ~~add airport validation~~
-    - ~~add distance calculation to journeys table~~
-- look into what we need to do with the bridge tables in the db
-- ~~find stale element error, and effectively handle it~~
 - look into socks5 proxies, implement into scraper
-- ~~add typical script for search & adding to DB~~
-- ~~write a script to add a search to crontab~~
 - look at what happens if we run headless
 - try working out a way to run headless with x11 server